Matherunner/hldoc/source/weapons.rst

 Quick weapon switching
 ----------------------

-When the player switching to any weapon in Half-Life, the weapon imposes a delay before any attack or reload is permitted.
+When the player switches to any weapon in Half-Life, the weapon imposes a delay before any attack or reload is permitted.
 This delay may be called the *switching delay*, and is independent of the attack cycle time or delay between shots, except for the unique case of Gauss described in :ref:`gauss rapid fire`.
 When the player switches to a weapon, ``CBasePlayer::SelectItem`` or ``CBasePlayerWeapon::SelectLastItem`` will be called.
 Both of these functions call the ``Deploy`` virtual method of the selected item.
 In all weapons of Half-Life, the ``CBasePlayerWeapon::DefaultDeploy`` is eventually called, whether or not the ``Deploy`` function is overridden by the weapon derived class.
 In ``CBasePlayerWeapon::DefaultDeploy``, the switching delay is set to be half a second:

 .. code-block:: c++
    :caption: ``CBasePlayerWeapon::DefaultDeploy``